Changing organized crime dynamics and comparing datasets

 As we have seen, the relationship between economic indicators and criminality is complex, as economic development may alleviate certain vulnerabilities while giving rise to others.
 In terms of resilience, however, the link is less ambiguous.
 Mirroring the findings of the previous Index, the 2023 findings reveal a positive correlation between resilience and GDP per capita, namely 0.57.
 This indicates that countries with higher GDP per capita tend to exhibit greater levels of resilience to organized crime.
 While this relationship can be considered moderate, all twelve resilience indicators show statistical significance.

-The reasoning is straightforward: countries that have more financial revenue at their disposal are generally in a better position to allocate resources to tackling the root drivers of organized crime, and protecting its citizens from it, for example by the strengthening of civil society or implementing drug harm reduction facilities.
+The reasoning is straightforward: countries that have more financial revenue at their disposal are generally in a better position to allocate resources to tackling the root drivers of organized crime, and protecting its citizens from it, for example by strengthening civil society or implementing drug harm reduction facilities.
 Of the resilience indicators, none exemplifies this as strongly as ‘victim and witness support’, which is significantly correlated with GDP per capita at 0.63.
 This observation shows that, in wealthy countries, individuals especially vulnerable to criminal activities, such as victims and witnesses, are more likely to have adequate support.

 The finding that higher economic output per capita is linked to higher resilience does not always hold, however.
 Numerous countries provide evidence to the contrary.
 Russia, for example, which ranks among the top 15 economies, has a low resilience score of 3.79.
 Turkey (3.38) is another example.
 The country may be an economic powerhouse of Western Asia, yet it ranks among the lowest for resilience in the region.8 Moreover, even when countries have the capacity and willingness to invest resources in combating organized crime, this does not always equate to improvements in their reservoirs of resilience.
 The Philippines provides a striking example of this.
 Despite its multi-billion-dollar investments over the years to wage its war on drugs, the Philippines continues to receive a low score (4.21) for resilience, which improved by just 0.08 since the last Index.